Key Takeaways:

 #17 Human Performance Investigator

 Human performance investigators research and study various situations to explain human error and anticipate human behavior.
-They work for diverse industries where they perform routine tasks in human resource programs and also help in ensuring compliance with labor regulations.
+They work in diverse industries, performing routine tasks in human resource programs and helping to ensure compliance with labor regulations.

-Human performance investigators use the training that they receive from their psychology studies to describe behavior and human performance from different perspectives.
+Human performance investigators utilize the training they receive from their psychology studies to describe behavior and human performance from various perspectives.
 They also work as investigators to document and assess the human performance concerns raised during an accident.

 Average annual salary: $63,085